jverzani/Mustache.jl/README.md

 Mustache is a text-based template system available in many languages.

-This packages ports over most of the mustache.js implementation for use in `julia`.
+This package ports over most of the mustache.js implementation for use in `julia`.